-- Awesome but Impractical / Boring but Practical: How Rebecca defined a "real present" and a "fake present" in her youth.
-"Real" presents were fancy things that didn't last a month, "fake" presents were dull things that would last a long time.
+- Awesome, but Impractical / Boring, but Practical: How Rebecca defined a "real present" and a "fake present" in her youth.
+"Real" presents were fancy things that didn't last a month; "fake" presents were dull things that would last a long time.

-- Evil Debt Collector: The debt collector.
+- The debt collector.
 No surprise there.
 Goes as far as to humiliate the lead on national television, which by the way is against the FDCPA (the part about disclosing debt to third parties).
 Too bad she was too dumb to sue the collector to oblivion for it (which given the recorded footage she would have won).
 This isn't very different than the way debt collectors are in reality, and most people don't know that they have grounds to sue.

 - The debt collector is actually a Composite Character of both Derek Smeath and John Gavin.
 Derek Smeath in the books turns out to be an understanding 'uncle' type who actually helps Becky pay off her debt, John Gavin is more stern and hostile, as seen in the movie.
 Essentially he's only Derek Smeath in name.

 - Fantasy Sequence: Apparently, Rebecca is so obsessed with shopping that she imagines mannequins communicating with her.
 Which makes it a little weird when the ones with blank faces do so.